Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

-\SK{Additionally, we observe that strong glass formers take significantly more shear cycles to reach an absorbing state when the strain amplitude is below their yield strain, while fragile glass formers reach their absorbing state much faster at the same strain amplitude.
-These differences are quite intriguing and led us to propose a modified mean-field elastoplastic model that considers the crucial role of energy barriers in amorphous plasticity, which was previously missing in other works.
-By introducing a temperature-dependent growth of energy barrier, particularly a weakly growing energy barrier for strong glass-formers and a strongly growing energy barrier for fragile glass-formers with temperature, we could explain the simulation's observations with remarkable accuracy.
-We also found that the yielding diagram under oscillatory shear can be a useful tool for estimating the growth of energy barriers in various glass-formers and may help us better understand their liquid properties.
-Finally, our results provide insights into how the variation in energy barrier with annealing can affect the mechanical response of amorphous solids under oscillatory shear.
-We believe our findings will encourage future research to develop a unified description of the mechanical yielding of a wide variety of amorphous solids using mean-field theories while considering energy barriers and their essential role in plasticity. }
+The striking differences in the yielding diagrams of fragile and strong glass-formers led us to propose a modified mean-field elastoplastic model that considers the crucial role of energy barriers in amorphous plasticity, which was previously missing in other works.
+By introducing a temperature-dependent growth of energy barrier, particularly a weakly growing energy barrier for strong glass-formers and a strongly growing energy barrier for fragile glass-formers with parent temperature (equivalently, the degree of annealing), we could accurately explain the observations from the molecular dynamics simulation.
+We also found that the yielding diagram under oscillatory shear can be useful for estimating the growth of energy barriers in various glass-formers and may help us better understand their liquid properties.